MozillaReality/WebXR-emulator-extension/README.md

 ## Usage

 Install this extension to your web browser.
-And then access WebXR application.
+And then access WebXR application (for example, [Three.js examples](https://threejs.org/examples/?q=webvr)).

 ### Headset and Controller controls